Homepage > Journal > How to prepare a research report?

 We can say, half-jokingly and half-seriously, that there are no terrible audiences for UX reports.
 There are only incomprehensible, obscure, complicated, chaotic, boring, over-explained, or overly concise research reports.

-Above all, it is necessary to consider three factors:
+It's necessary to consider three factors:

-• audience
+• Audience

-• available time
+• Available time

-• the extent of the researcher's participation in the project.
+• The extent of the researcher's participation in the project

-ux research report example
+UX research report example

-Time is an important variable, as its availability makes it possible to refine the presentation of research results in terms of visuals, which always increases attractiveness, but simultaneously is time- and work-intensive.
+Time is an important variable, as its availability makes it possible to refine the presentation of research results in terms of visuals, which always increases attractiveness but simultaneously is time- and work-intensive.

 The less the researcher participates in the research, the more communicative and understandable the report should be.